Chilean flamingos in exhibit

 More Information

-Thanks to their ability to tolerate extreme conditions, like the elevated altitude in the Andes, Chilean flamingos are well-suited for Chicago’s harsh winters.
+• These birds can tolerate extreme conditions, such as the elevated altitude in the Andes Mountains.
+They are well-suited to Chicago’s harsh winters.

 Species Survival Plan logo